DanielKiani/Portfolio-Optimization-with-Deep-Reinforcement-Learning/README.md

 * **In-Depth Analysis:** We delve into *why* certain agents perform better, visualizing their asset allocation strategies over time to uncover their "investment philosophy."

 * **Deep RL & LLM Portfolio Manager (Web App):**  A key feature of v1.0 is the interactive web application built with **Gradio**.
 This dashboard bridges the gap between complex backend models and user-friendly analysis, allowing for live tracking, forward-looking strategy generation, and historical backtesting.
-The dashboard integrates **Large Language Models (LLMs)**, specifically Qwen, to act as an AI Risk Analyst, providing textual justification and risk assessments for the RL agent's proposed strategies.
+The dashboard integrates **Large Language Models (LLMs)**, specifically `Qwen/Qwen2.5-3B-Instruct`, to act as an AI Risk Analyst, providing textual justification and risk assessments for the RL agent's proposed strategies.

 *You try the webapp here ->* [Gradio webapp](https://huggingface.co/spaces/DanielKiani/Portfolio-Optimization-with-Deep-Reinforcement-Learning)
+> 🛑  *Due to the hardware constraints in the free tier of Huggingface i had to use a smaller LLM `Qwen/Qwen2.5-1.5B-Instruct` instead of `Qwen/Qwen2.5-3B-Instruct` even with this change the LLM analysis aspects will take a while to run so if you want to try the whole experience let the app run in the background and come back to it after a while.* 🛑

 ---